Kaja Juvan

 Kaja Juvan (born 25 November 2000) is a Slovenian professional tennis player.
 She has career-high rankings of world No. 58 in singles and No. 97 in doubles.
-Juvan won her maiden WTA Tour doubles title at the 2021 Winners Open in Cluj-Napoca, partnering with Natela Dzalamidze.
+Juvan won her maiden WTA Tour doubles title at the 2021 Romanian Open in Cluj-Napoca, partnering with Natela Dzalamidze.

 Juniors

 On the junior tour, she achieved a career-high combined ranking of 5, in January 2017.
 She reached the semifinals of both the 2016 Wimbledon Championships and the 2016 US Open girls' doubles events.
 She was also a winner of the Orange Bowl in 2016.

 Juvan and Iga Świątek of Poland won gold in doubles at the 2018 Summer Youth Olympics in Buenos Aires.

 Professional

 2019–2020: Major debut

 Juvan made her Grand Slam tournament debut as a lucky loser at the 2019 French Open where she lost in the first round to Sorana Cîrstea.

 After winning her qualifier bracket, she defeated Kristýna Plíšková to reach the second round at Wimbledon in July 2019, where she lost in three sets to 11th seed Serena Williams.